TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 	- `Killing cartel members who poison our fellow citizens is the highest and best use of our military.` - [@JDVance Tweet, Twitter (X), 2025](https://x.com/JDVance/status/1964341094226743787)
 	- `Killing the citizens of another nation who are civilians without any due process is called a war crime.` - [@krassenstein Reply Tweet, Twitter (X), 2025](https://x.com/krassenstein/status/1964341267568984402)
 	- `I don’t give a shit what you call it` - [@JDVance Reply Tweet, Twitter (X), 2025](https://x.com/JDVance/status/1964341436096057502)
 - On 4 September 2025, in compliance with the War Powers Resolution of 1973, Trump provided a report to congress to notify them of current hostilities. the report cited to the presidents broad Article 2 constitutional powers as the Commander in Chief with no mention of any specifics about who was targeted and killed or their participation in any prior armed attack or imminent attack, which is required in the War Powers Resolution of 1973.
+And although the boat was supposed to be affiliated with Tren de Aragua, that detail is omitted here.
+The summary of what the boat was doing.
+Illicit trafficking does not say what was being trafficked and where it was going.
 	- `Dear Mr. President:`

 	  `I write to apprise you of military action taken on September 2, 2025, in the Caribbean Sea and of the potential for further such actions.`